 How much does WhyLabs cost?

 You can use whylogs, our data logging library for free under a standard open source license.
-For all other use cases contact us: [email protected].
+And you can get started with the WhyLabs AI Obsevability Platform for free with our Starter plan.
+For all other use contact us: [email protected].

 How do I partner with WhyLabs?

 We’d love to hear from you, email us at [email protected]